bhklab/handbook/docs/onboarding_offboarding/Onboarding/vpn.md

     globalprotect

-An then running in the prompt:
+And then running in the prompt:

     connect -portal connect2.uhn.ca